- Home

 When do I NOT need a permit?

-• Flat work such as driveways, sidewalks and concrete patios
+• Flat work such as driveways and concrete patios.
+However, all structural foundations require a permit.

 • Windows- Only if the size of the window IS NOT changing